AdamLevin7/labcodes/Documentation_General.md

    * **flip:** DICT Indicating how data should be flipped in video reference system

 ![Flip Arg](https://github.com/USCBiomechanicsLab/labcodes/blob/master/DocMaterials/Flip_convertData.png)<br/>
-Figure: Examples of how forces can be combined or left separate.
+Figure: The sections shows how to flip the force vector to match the **top left corner.**

 #### *Outputs*